 We regularly feedback this information to parents and students and the main ways of doing this are:

-Each Year Group in school receives an annual report made up of: 4-5 half termly data reports and 1 full report.
-The half termly data reports contain the student targets, a current attainment or predicted grade and an effort grade.
-The Full Reports also contain a teacher comment.
+Each Year Group in school receives three reports per year, one at the end of each full term.
+These can be accessed in Parent App, and are only accessible to parents.
 Parent App also provides parents and students with information about attendance, behaviour and pastoral achievements as well as the timetable.
-Parents and students can access the Parent App at any time to see this “live” data.
+Parents can access the Parent App at any time to see this “live” data.